Curbside Services and Computer Appointments

 Can I clean my library materials upon receipt or before returning?

-Materials will be quarantined for 48 hours before they are returned to our shelves.
 Only sanitizing wipes can be used on plastic covers of books and DVD and CD cases.
 Please do not do any of the following:

 - Clean materials with disinfectants as spray can damage covers and pages.